Berlin Gold Hat: Description

 At the bottom of the cone, the sheet gold of the Berlin hat is reinforced by a 10 mm wide ring of sheet bronze.
 The external edge of the brim is strengthened by a twisted square-sectioned wire, around which the gold leaf is turned upwards.

 The overall height is 745 mm.
-The hat was hammered from a gold alloy of 87.7% Au, 9.8% Ag, 0.4% Cu and 0.1% Sn.
+The hat was hammered from a gold alloy of 87.7% Gold, 9.8% Silver, 0.4% Copper and 0.1% Tin.
 It was made of a single piece; its average thickness is 0.6 mm.

 The cone is ornamented with 21 zones of horizontal bands and rows of symbols along all of its length.
 Fourteen different stamps and three decorated wheels or cylindrical stamps were used.
 The horizontal bands were decorated systematically with repeated similar patterns.

 The individual ornamental bands were optically separated traced ribs and bulges, mostly achieved with the use of cylindrical stamps.
 The bands of ornaments contain mostly buckle and circle motifs, most with a circular central buckle surrounded by up to six concentric circles.

 One of the bands is distinctive: It is decorated with a row of recumbent crescents, each atop an almond- or eye-shaped symbol.
 The point of the cone is embellished with an eight-spoke star on a background of decorative punches.

 An overview of the type and number of stamps used in the ornamental zones is shown on the right.

 The meeting of the shaft with the foot is taken up by a wide vertically ribbed band.
 The foot is decorated with similar motifs to the cone itself.
 Near the reinforcing bronze band, it turns into a brim, also decorated with disk-shaped symbols.